mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 # Anticensorship Signaling Channel Usage

 Each pluggable transport has its own way of obtaining configuration and endpoint information (such as bridge lines or snowflake proxies).
-This has lead to a tight coupling between the APIs used to obtain this information and the communication mechanism (**signaling channel**) used to access this API.
+This has led to a tight coupling between the APIs used to obtain this information and the communication mechanism (**signaling channel**) used to access this API.

 When pluggable transports are censored, they can be censored by blocking endpoints or by blocking access to this API.